|

 2000 years ago on this island in the middle of the river.
 Now

-with dignified historic buildings, chief among them the gloomily
+with dignified historic buildings.
+Chief among them the gloomily

-majestic Notre Dame cathedral and the much more appealing Ste-Chapelle
+majestic Notre Dame cathedral and the much more appealing

 church.
 Daily flower markets brighten the river quays.
-Cross to

 surprisingly – is mainly residential and has almost a village